-Distribution: Occurring east of the Cascades crest in Washington; widely distributed throughout the central and western portions of North America.
+Distribution: Occurring east of the Cascades crest in Washington; Alaska to California, east to the Great Plains and Great Lakes region.

 Conservation Status: Not of concern